How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Can a Philippine passport be used for notarization in California?

 Yes.
-A current Philippine passport is acceptable identification for notarization under California law.
-If the passport is expired, it must have been issued within the last five years to qualify.
+California law accepts a current Philippine passport as valid identification for notarization.
+If the passport has expired, the issuing date must fall within the last five years to qualify.

 How long does it take to get a birth certificate apostilled?

-In-person submissions at the Secretary of State’s office are typically processed the same day or next business day.
+In-person submissions at the Secretary of State’s office typically receive same-day or next-business-day processing.
 Mail-in submissions take several business days depending on volume.
 The birth certificate request itself can take as little as thirty minutes at the vital records office if you arrive prepared.

 What if the doctor’s name is not in the Secretary of State’s records?

-Your apostille request will be declined.
-This is why I always call the Secretary of State’s office before submitting birth certificate apostilles.
-If the physician or registrar who signed the birth certificate is not on file, you may need to request a new certified copy with a different authorized signatory, or work with the vital records office to resolve the discrepancy.
+The office will decline your apostille request.
+This is why I always call the Secretary of State before submitting birth certificate apostilles.
+If the physician or registrar who signed the certificate is not on file, you may need to request a new certified copy with a different authorized signatory, or work with the vital records office to resolve the discrepancy.

 Can Wet Ink Notary handle the entire apostille process for me?